justdvnsh/impossible-list/impossible.md

 	- Build a voice chat assistant for everyone , for calls .

-	- Build a positive and negative image classification .
+	- Build a positive and negative image classification ( positive and negative sentiments ).

+	- Build a japanese learning app .

 - Do at least 2 internships on-site and at-least 2 internships work-from-home.